aleph2c/miros/doc/introduction.rst

 on their own computer, so they can pass messages like cells pass messages.
 When a message is passed this way, it is called an **event**.
-This means that we have to re-name our objects to something else to differentiate them from instantiated Frankenstein structures, very much like Alan Kay did.
-An object that runs in it's own thread is called an **active object**.
+This means that we have to re-name our objects to something else to differentiate them from instantiated Frankenstein-structures, very much like Alan Kay did.
+An object that runs in it's own thread is called an `active object <https://en.wikipedia.org/wiki/Active_object>`_.

 .. note::